 Saint Anthony Hall was designed by the prestigious firm McKim, Mead and constructed from 1884-1886.
 Various additions, renovations, and changes of use over the years resulted in a building with confusing circulation and code compliance issues.
 A Williams College graduate program, the Center for Development Economics has been using the structure as a residence hall, community space, dining hall, classroom, and administrative space for many years.
 Centerline Architects completed a Facility Conditions Assessment and Space Utilization Study in 2014 which advised relocating the residence hall to a separate building and enhancing the other functions within the existing structure.

 The renovation project focused on a balance between careful preservation and functional renovation.
 The detailed woodwork in historic spaces has been preserved and these spaces house the main social functions of the building.
 A completely new commercial kitchen modernized the dining hall function.
 New classrooms, study rooms, and offices support the educational goals of the program.
 Finally, a new fully accessible circulation core addresses the new residence hall to the south, ties together the seven public levels, and simplifies the circulation path throughout the building.
-The renovation drastically improves energy efficiency and is targeting LEED Gold certification.
+The renovation drastically improves energy efficiency and earned LEED Gold certification.